Why compare and contrast in writing?

 - A point-by-point structure is when you discuss the criteria of both subjects simultaneously, one by one.
 Like this:

-5. Outline Your Content Asset
+5. Outline Your Essay

-As well as most other informative or educational content types, compare and contrast essays have a standard structure to outline:
+Compare and contrast essays have a standard structure to outline:

-- Body (3-4 paragraphs, depending on how many subjects and points you compare)
+- Body (3-4 paragraphs, depending on how many subjects and points you compare).

-- Conclusion (1 paragraph)
+- Conclusion (1 paragraph).

-6. Write
+6. Write a draft

-Finally, it’s time to write a draft!
-Follow the outline and craft your compare and contrast essay step by step:
+It’s time to write a draft!
+Follow the outline and craft your paper step by step:

 7. Proofread and Edit

-Now you need to edit and proofread the draft.
+Now you need to edit the draft

 Over to You